Maintaining Your Computer

 Windows Update keeps Windows updated but what about all those 3rd party programs?

 Most programs have built-in update scheduler that will eventually update themselves.
 I prefer to install updates (especially security related) when available.
-There are 2 programs I recommend for this; Secunia PSI and Ninite Updater.
-I use the default schedule of weekly for Secunia and daily for Ninite.
+I use Ninite Updater for much of this.

 Ninite Updater is one of the few pay-for programs I recommend.
 Current price is $10 and IMHO is worth every penny.
 It covers fewer programs than does Secunia PSI but it downloads and installs the programs it supports.